 The effects of elevated levels of argon and carbon dioxide are similar.
 Both are odorless and tasteless gases.
 High levels of exposure can lead to dizziness and nausea ultimately followed loss of consciousness, and death.
 Death may also result from confusion caused by the welder unable to rescue themselves.
 In 1994 a welder’s helper was asphyxiated after entering an oil pipe section that had been filled with argon for welding.

 OSHA defines air that contains less than 19.5 percent oxygen as oxygen deficient.
 While OSHA does not have a Permissible Exposure Limit (PEL) for argon, if enough argon is present it may reduce the oxygen level to 19.5% or less.
-Therefore, safe argon levels can be monitored with an oxygen depletion safety alarm like the one shown here.
+Therefore, safe argon levels can be monitored with an oxygen depletion safety alarm.

 In addition OSHA has established a Permissible Exposure Limit (PEL) for CO2 of 5,000 parts per million (ppm) (0.5% CO2 in air) averaged over an 8-hour work day (time-weighted average or TWA).
 If an argon-carbon dioxide gas mixture is used for welding a combined CO2 and oxygen level safety alarm is recommended.